Zenaker/smart-userbot/README.md

 /status - returns if chat mode is enabled or disabled /learn (group link or group username) - after the userbot joins the group it will start start learning by getting all messages from the person defined in the config.ini person_id_to_learn_from field
 /disablechat - disables chat mode
+/stoplearning - the userbot will stop all its learning processes
 ```

 # Need Help?
 Join our telegram group by clicking the picture below